opensauceryafrica/bifrost/contributing.md

 ## Reporting Issues

-If you have found a bug or have a feature request, please report them at this repository's [Issues section](https://github.com/opensaucerer/bifrost/issues).
+If you have found a bug or have a feature request, please report them at this repository's [issues section](https://github.com/opensaucerer/bifrost/issues).
 Please check that your issue has not already been reported.

 ## Contributing Code